hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 ### CSV Serialization

-The `csv` files are expected to be comma separated and `UTF-8` encoded.
+The `csv` files are expected to be comma-separated and `UTF-8` encoded.
-If you skip mapping columns from the declaration, your files must have a header as we infer column names from there.
-All inferred columns are of `VARCHAR` type.
+Each file must have a header on the first line.
+If you omit the column list from the mapping declaration, Jet will try to infer the column names from the file header.
+All columns will have `VARCHAR` type.

 ```sql
 CREATE MAPPING my_files